Pinafore/cl1-hw/dan/readme.md

 introduce some of the core concepts of using deep learning in practice.

-In this homework, you'll use pytorch to implement a DAN classifier for determining which category the quiz-bowl question is talking about (Literature, History or Science).
+In this homework, you'll use pytorch to implement a DAN classifier for determining the answer to a quizbowl question (a minor switch on lines 41-42 allows change to the much simpler task of predicting the category of a quizbowl question).

 You'll turn in your code on the submit server.
 This assignment is worth 40 points.